nullsec45/nullsec45/README.md

   <summary><b>About Me</b></summary>
   <div>
     <p>
-      Hi, I'm Rama Fajar Fadhillah , nullsec is my username.
-You can call me Rama or Fajar.
-I'm a Fullstack Developer, GNU/Linux Enthusiast, and Cyber Security Learner.
+      Hi, I'm Rama Fajar Fadhillah, You can call me Rama or Fajar.
+I'm a Fullstack Engineer, GNU/Linux Enthusiast, and Cyber Security Learner.
 I'm interested to programming, GNU/Linux, and Cyber Security.
 I'm using programming language PHP, Javasript, and Golang</p>
   </div>